 The department offers a broad range of courses that provide a basic understanding of human language and communication.
 Linguistics courses examine features of language that underlie the human capacity to express concepts and communicate ideas.
-They address the connections between language, brain, culture, mind, and history.
+The courses address the connections between language, brain, culture, mind, and history.
 The minor gives students a basic understanding of the human capacity to acquire, perceive, and produce language and of language’s role in contemporary society.

 To apply to our undergraduate program, please visit KU's Office of Admissions.